PaulMASNY/ATMEGA328p/README.md

 ##### INTRO

-This project ends up with a small 8-bit micro-controller board, serving for testing purpose with various crystals and configurations usable with both 3.3V and 5V power sources.
+This project ends up with a small 8-bit micro-controller board, serving for testing purposes with various crystals and configurations.
+Both 3.3V and 5V power sources can be used.

 ##### SOLUTION WITH 2x16 LCD IN 4-bit MODE